thedoggybrad/wushowhide.diagcab/README.md

 <br>
 Q: Why this repository exists in the first place?
 <br>
 A: Microsoft had shutted down the official link of the file.
-Luckily it is archived on WayBack Machine.
+Luckily, it is archived on WayBack Machine.
 Now, I had decided to create a repository for it due to its low popularity.
 <br>
 <br>